microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationeventspolicy-post-onsignupstart.md

 ---
 title: "Create authenticationAction"
-description: "Create a new authenticationAction object."
+description: "Create a new authenticationAction object for the onSignUpStart event."
 author: "jkdouglas"
 localization_priority: Normal
 ms.prod: "microsoft-identity-platform"
 doc_type: apiPageType
 ---

-# Add authenticationAction
+# Create authenticationAction

 Namespace: microsoft.graph

-Create a new authenticationAction object.
+Create a new authenticationAction object for the onSignUpStart event.

 ## Permissions